California Gurls: Live performances

 Perry performed the song on May 20, 2010, at the CW networks' annual "upfronts" presentation in New York.
 Perry performed the song at the 2010 MTV Movie Awards on June 6, 2010, alongside Snoop Dogg.
 She performed the song at the Le Grand Journal in Paris, on June 10, 2010, without Snoop Dogg.
-Perry also performed the song during her guest appearance on the September 25, 2010 episode of Saturday Night Live.
+Perry also performed the song during her guest appearance on the September 25, 2010, episode of Saturday Night Live.
 Perry performed the song on The GRAMMY Nominations Concert Live! – Countdown to Music's Biggest Night on December 1, 2010.
 "California Gurls" was included as the encore for her California Dreams Tour.
 Perry performed California Gurls without Snoop Dogg on the BBC One chat show The Graham Norton Show on June 28, 2010.

+On May 25, 2014, Perry performed the song at BBC Radio 1's Big Weekend in Glasgow.
 On February 1, 2015, Perry was the headliner of Super Bowl XLIX halftime show and "California Gurls" was part of the performance.
+On May 27, 2017, Perry performed the song at BBC Radio 1's Big Weekend in Hull.
+On January 30, 2025, Perry performed the song at Intuit Dome in Inglewood, California, for FireAid to help with relief efforts for the January 2025 Southern California wildfires.

-Covers, samples, and media usage
+Covers and media usage

 The German cover band The Baseballs covered the song.
 It is included on their album Strings 'n' Stripes.
 The Hub has released a promo for the animated series My Little Pony: Friendship Is Magic.
 Entitled "Equestria Girls", it is set to the song's melody, with a new set of lyrics written specifically for the show and sung by Shannon Chan-Kent from the perspective of the character Pinkie Pie.
 A video clip of Cebu Pacific flight attendants performing a pre-flight safety demonstration as a dance routine to this song ended up as a viral YouTube video clip, attracting comment.
+In 2011, Ariana Grande recorded a video of her remixing the song with Kesha's "Tik Tok".

-The parody song "G33k & G4m3r Girls" by Team Unicorn was released online in September 2010.
-The music video pays tribute to women who love gaming, manga, and science fiction.
-The video reached 1 million views in its first week online and stirred controversy over its sexy portrayal of geek girls.
+"California Gurls" appears in the 2011 video game Just Dance 3, alongside fellow album tracks "E.T." and "Teenage Dream".